James Bond 007 (role-playing game): System

 The system requires 6 and 10-sided dice.
-Most rolls are made with percentile dice against a Success Chance (abbreviated SC), on a table to get a quality rating.
+Most rolls are made with percentile dice against a success chance, on a table to get a quality rating.
 Rolling low is good.
-A roll of over the SC is a failure, (100 always fails), under the SC but over approximately half the SC is a Quality 4, Acceptable success, between approximately a fourth and half the SC is a Quality 3, Good success, and lower rolls still can get Quality 2, Very Good, or even Quality 1, Excellent ratings.
+A roll of over the success chance is a failure, (100 always fails), under the success chance but over approximately half the success chance is a Quality 4, Acceptable success, between approximately a fourth and half the success chance is a Quality 3, Good success, and lower rolls still can get Quality 2, Very Good, or even Quality 1, Excellent ratings.
 The quality rating directly influences the result.
 For example, rather than rolling once to hit and once to damage with weapons, the quality rating of the result determines the damage.

 The Success Chance is determined by multiplying the Primary Chance of an action by the Ease Factor.
 Ease Factors are set by the gamemaster, starting at 5 for most situations and modified down for more difficult or up for easier tasks, always ranging between 1/2 and 10.
 The Primary Chance of most actions is a combination of a characteristic plus skill levels in a specific skill.